SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/zoom.md

 ---
 id: zoom
-title: Zoom HTTP Source
+title: Zoom Source
-description: An HTTP Zoom Source is an endpoint for receiving traces.
+description: An HTTP Zoom Source is an endpoint for for receiving Webhook events.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';